| A week of grumpy weather |

 As the rain

-continued to pelt down four guys wrestled the thirty-three inch wide beast into
+continued to pelt down, four guys wrestled the thirty-three-inch-wide beast into

 our house through an almost-too-narrow front door.
 Lawrie had already removed the door and part

-of the frame but it was still a very tight squeak to get it inside the
+of the frame, but it was still a very tight squeak to get it inside the

-house.
 The non-working appliance,

-island home owners: check the size of your main entrance before you purchase a
+tank and onto the street.
+Note to new homeowners: check the size of your main entrance before you purchase a

 large side-by-side refrigerator.
 It’s a